Student transfer request - assessment guidelines

 You may be required to attend a meeting with staff to explore your reasons for wishing to transfer and any compassionate or compelling personal or academic circumstances that may apply in your case, and to identify any alternative academic pathways or programs within Swinburne which may be relevant to your academic aspirations.

-If you fail to attend a scheduled meeting you may not be provided with a release letter.
+If you fail to attend a scheduled meeting you may not be provided with a release.

-To apply for a release letter, you should submit a Withdrawal from Course Application form and request a release letter as part of this withdrawal process.
+To apply for a release, you should submit a Withdrawal from Course Application form and request a release as part of this withdrawal process.

-Students who have withdrawn from their course will need to submit a Withdrawal from Course Application form again and request for a release letter.
+Students who have withdrawn from their course will need to submit a Withdrawal from Course Application form again and request for a release.

 The following documentation is required at the time of application: